1:29 min Twilly d'Hermès | The scent of the Hermès girls (2017)

 is reproduced on hundreds of magazine covers worldwide.

-Women are pooring onto the Hermes Boutiques asking for a "Kelly Bag".
+Women are pooring into the Hermes Boutiques asking for a "Kelly Bag".

 Jean Louis Dumas is the key person in the companies

 post war development.

 1978: Extension of the flagship store on Faubourg Saint Honore

 after acquisition of the neighboring building on number 26.

 1979: Eau de Cologne Hermes (men) 1979: Perfume Hermes Orange Vert (men)

 1984: Launch of the "Birkin Bag" named after the actress Jane Birkin.

 The British fashion Designer Victoria Beckham is known to own over 100 Birkin Bags